-We’ve assembled this little guide on betting on rugby in Canada with an explainer on rugby variations, types of rugby bets, and how to bet on the various rugby leagues, World Cup, and more.
+Below find a guide to betting on rugby in Canada plus an explainer on some rugby variations, types of rugby bets, and how to bet on the various rugby leagues, World Cup, and more.

 Differences between Rugby Union vs. Rugby League